Dunstable Downs and Whipsnade Estate

 One landmark that definitely is not of ancient origin is a large lion carved into the sloping side of the chalk hill by the Whipsnade Zoo.
 The lion can best be viewed off the B489 between Dunstable and Aylesbury.

 The Downs are dissected by miles of footpaths including several circular walks allowing visitors to explore at their own pace.
-You can also take the Icknield Way and Chiltern way from Whipsnade village to create a circular walk taking in the summit of the Downs.
+You can also take the Icknield Way and Chiltern Way from Whipsnade village to create a circular walk taking in the summit of the Downs.
+There are free walk leaflets available inside the visitor centre.
+The National Trust has signposted several popular circular walks; just look for the distinctive waymarks in the style of coloured jewels.

 Within the Whipsnade Estate is the Whipsnade Tree Cathedral, a peaceful plantation crested to echo the layout of a medieval cathedral.
 The Tree Cathedral was created to honour the dead of WWII and to offer a place for faith, hope, and reconciliation.
 It is an incredibly peaceful place to relax and enjoy the feeling of being immersed in nature.